Crocodiles in Cancun: Where They Live, Where to See Them Safely (2026)

 Seasonal Behavior Patterns

 Crocodiles in Cancun tend to be more visible during the wet season, from June to November, when their natural habitats are replenished and food sources are abundant.
-During these months, you’re more likely to encounter these reptiles basking in their habitats or engaging in feeding activities.
+During these months, you’re more likely to encounter them basking or feeding.
+During the dry season (December to May), crocodiles become more elusive as water sources shrink; sightings still happen, but they take more patience, and a guided tour improves your chances.

 Daily Activity Cycles